 Watch the Whitening

 Your dental enamel contains thousands of microscopic pores that can absorb pigment, which is why most people experience some accumulative discoloration over time.
-Unfortunately, because the composite resins used by your dentist have a different molecular structure, they will not lighten like your natural teeth.
+Unfortunately, because the composite resins used by your dentist in Sarasota have a different molecular structure, they will not lighten like your natural teeth.

 In fact, whitening your teeth when you have composite resin restorations may create a mottled appearance because your teeth may become lighter than the restorations.
 To avoid problems, always talk with your doctor before you start any kind of whitening routine, and only use toothpastes recommended by your dentist.

 If you need dental bonding and teeth whitening, have your teeth whitened prior to having the composite resins added.
 That way, your dentist can opt for a composite the same color as your whitened teeth, and the repairs will blend in seamlessly.